BeenAdulting/CustomBootstrapper/README.md

-# Welcome to Nigga Dick Butt
+# Welcome to BootStrapperV2

 * Credits to Quivings (Solara Developer)

-* what is nigga duck butt?
+* what is BootStrapperV2?

-* Nigga dick butt is a custom solara bootstrapper that is completely open source to the community for saftey
+* BootStrapperV2 is a custom solara bootstrapper that is completely open source to the community for saftey

 * Dm Adulting. on discord for more information if needed